docs

 What is a CARC code and where does it appear?

-A CARC (Claim Adjustment Reason Code) is a standardized code that travels on the 835 ERA — the electronic remittance advice a payer sends when it processes a claim.
-The CARC explains why the payer adjusted, reduced, or denied a claim line.
-CARCs are maintained by X12, the standards body that governs HIPAA-mandated transaction formats.
-Every CARC pairs with a group code (CO, PR, OA, PI) that determines who is financially responsible for the adjustment.
-See the medical billing glossary for a full breakdown of CARC, RARC, and group code definitions.
+A CARC (Claim Adjustment Reason Code) is a standardized code on the 835 ERA, the electronic remittance advice a payer sends when it processes a claim.
+It explains why the payer adjusted, reduced, or denied a claim line.
+CARCs are maintained by X12, the body that governs HIPAA transaction formats.
+Every CARC pairs with a group code (CO, PR, OA, PI) that sets who is financially responsible.
+See the medical billing glossary for CARC, RARC, and group-code definitions.

 What is the difference between CO-197 and CO-15?

-CO-197 means no prior authorization was obtained before the service was rendered.
-CO-15 means an authorization number was submitted on the claim but the payer cannot validate it — the number is wrong, mismatched, or expired.
-Both end up in the authorization failure bucket, but the resolution paths differ.
-CO-197 requires a retro-authorization request or an appeal documenting why prior auth was unavailable.
-CO-15 requires verifying the authorization number itself and resubmitting a corrected claim with the valid number.
+CO-197 means no prior authorization was obtained before the service.
+CO-15 means an authorization number was submitted but the payer cannot validate it: wrong, mismatched, or expired.
+CO-197 requires a retro-authorization request or an appeal documenting why auth was unavailable.
+CO-15 requires verifying the number itself and resubmitting a corrected claim with the valid number.

 Can CO-45 ever be appealed?

-CO-45 as a contractual write-off to the fee schedule is not appealable — the payer applied the contract correctly.
-The scenario where investigation is warranted is when the amount paid is less than what the signed contract specifies for that code.
-That is an underpayment, not a CO-45 contractual adjustment, and it belongs in an underpayment detection workflow.
-See ERA posting workflow for how the two are distinguished in the posting process.
+CO-45 as a contractual write-off to the fee schedule is not appealable; the payer applied the contract correctly.
+Investigation is warranted only when paid is less than the signed contract specifies for that code.
+That is an underpayment, not a CO-45 adjustment, and belongs in an underpayment-detection workflow.
+See ERA posting workflow.

 Why does CO-16 appear on claims that look complete?

-CO-16 fires when the payer's adjudication system cannot find or validate a required field, even if that field appears to be present on the claim.
-Common culprits include an NPI that is not yet enrolled with that payer, a subscriber ID with a format the payer's system does not accept, or a diagnosis code that was valid in ICD-10 at time of service but was superseded before the claim processed.
-The RARC paired with CO-16 is the most reliable signal — it points at the specific gap.
-See denial investigation workflow for how to build a CO-16 correction queue.
+CO-16 fires when the payer's adjudication system cannot find or validate a required field, even one that appears present.
+Common culprits: an NPI not yet enrolled with that payer, a subscriber ID in a format the payer rejects, or a diagnosis valid at time of service but superseded before the claim processed.
+The paired RARC points at the specific gap.
+See denial investigation workflow.

 What is the timely filing window for the most common payers?

 Medicare Part B requires claims within 12 months of the date of service (42 CFR 424.44).
-Medicaid timely filing varies by state — typically 90 to 365 days.
-Most commercial payers require 90 to 180 days from date of service, though contract terms govern.
-Medicare Advantage plans follow their own policies, which often mirror Medicare but can be shorter.
-The safest practice is submitting claims within 30 days of service and working rejected claims immediately, because the timely filing clock runs from the date of service, not the date a clean claim finally went out.
+Medicaid varies by state, typically 90 to 365 days.
+Most commercial payers require 90 to 180 days, though contract terms govern.
+Medicare Advantage plans follow their own policies, often mirroring Medicare but sometimes shorter.
+The clock runs from the date of service, not the date a clean claim finally goes out, so submit within 30 days and work rejections immediately.

 How does CO-109 differ from CO-22?

-CO-22 means the payer thinks another insurer is primary — it is a COB sequencing problem, and the fix is resubmitting in the correct payer order.
-CO-109 means the payer receiving the claim does not cover the patient at all for that service, on that date, at that location.
-CO-109 is a routing or eligibility problem, not a sequencing problem.
-Both require an eligibility check as the first step, but CO-22 usually resolves by resubmitting to the same payer with primary insurance payment data attached, while CO-109 usually resolves by identifying the correct payer and submitting there instead.
+CO-22 means the payer thinks another insurer is primary: a COB sequencing problem fixed by resubmitting in the correct order.
+CO-109 means the payer does not cover the patient at all for that service, date, and location: a routing or eligibility problem.
+Both start with an eligibility check, but CO-22 usually resolves by resubmitting to the same payer with primary payment data, while CO-109 resolves by identifying the correct payer and submitting there.

 Where can billing companies see these codes in a live workflow?

 Medi presents CARC and RARC codes in the ERA review queue alongside the claim detail, eligibility snapshot, and authorization status.
-The denial queue is filterable by CARC, group code, payer, practice, age, and dollar amount.
-If you want to see how that looks for a billing-company workflow, request a demo or read the billing company operations overview.
+The denial queue filters by CARC, group code, payer, practice, age, and dollar amount.
+To see it for a billing-company workflow, request a demo or read the billing company operations overview.

 References